chenghanzh/comp-neurosci-crcns-pmd1/README.md

 ## Usage

 The main results are contained in the Jupyter Notebook in the root directory called "data exploration.ipynb".
+All you need to do is to put the dataset into the folder "data" and run the notebook.
+The retrieval of data and all the process are contained in the notebook.

 Datasets should be put into the folder "data" from https://crcns.org/data-sets/motor-cortex/pmd-1 by the user.